CrayLabs/SmartDashboard/doc/index.rst

 ..
-SmartRedis documentation master file, created by sphinx-quickstart on Sat Sep 14 15:07:14 2019.
+SmartDashboard documentation master file, created by sphinx-quickstart on Sat Sep 14 15:07:14 2019.